jazzfan2/helper_scripts/README.md

 ## selfmounter.sh

 'selfmounter.sh' automatically mounts any external USB-drive, eMMC and SD-Card once physically added to the system.
-As with mount_plugdrives.sh and mount_plugdrives.sh, an xterm window popup prompts for a password if required. selfmounter.sh is meant to function as a background daemon called from '$HOME/.sessionetc', which is the 'startup applications' file read by EMWM's session manager.
+As with mount_plugdrives.sh and mount_plugdrives.sh, an xterm window popup prompts for a password if required.
+'selfmounter.sh' is meant to function as a background daemon called from '$HOME/.sessionetc', which is the 'startup applications' file read by EMWM's session manager.

-'selfmounter.sh' is an alternative for using a udev-rule for automounting (which I wasn't able to get working although I really tried hard, grrrr!!! :-C).
+'selfmounter.sh' is an alternative for using a 'udev'-rule for automounting - which I wasn't able to get working although I really tried hard, grrrr!!! :-C

 ## splitplanes.sh